There’s a practical reason to feed inmates well.

 Sounds alright to me.

 But then I think about my friend who spent almost a year in Forsyth County lockup, only to be found not guilty on all charges.
-These meals indeed would be only of the rare things to look forward to, save for visits.
+These meals indeed would be one of the rare things to look forward to, save for visits.
 I don’t know what the meal plan looks like in Forsyth — I didn’t hear back immediately as I did in Guilford — but at least there inmates receive face-to-face visitation rather than seeing loved ones via video conferencing.

 Many of the 750 to 800 prisoners who are behind bars in Guilford County, like their counterparts in Forsyth, are in for more than just a few days — we’re talking about people denied bond or who are unable to pay, sitting in their units with minimal space to exercise and no yard for months on end.